Lotto Probability Draw Pattern Mathematics

 The reason one draw pattern from our examples group type has been drawn a lot more times, as actual winning lottery draws than the other, is simply due to the fact that one draw pattern group type has many more number combinations possible bouncing around inside of the lottery ball machine or virtually in a computer program, than the other.

 To take a quick look at all of the number of combinations possible for each particular draw pattern group type for the California Super Lotto, view this short 20 second video below or view the mathematics section tab of the database probability report:

 Continuing to use the Mega Millions, Powerball, California Super Lotto, Euro Millions and the Lotto America lotteries as examples, one of the main things to understand about draw pattern mathematics (DPM) is that every time a lottery drawing takes place, the winning number combination that’s drawn, will fit within one of the corresponding draw pattern group types for that particular lottery.

-This is another example in this short 11 second video sample history chart, taken from the past draws of the California Super Lotto, of winning lottery number combinations drawn, based on their draw pattern group type as they actually occurred over a five-year period from February 2nd, 2016 to June 24th, 2020
+This is another example below in this short 11 second video sample history chart, taken from the past draws of the California Super Lotto, of winning lottery number combinations drawn based on their draw pattern group type as they actually occurred over a five-year period from February 2nd, 2016 to June 24th, 2020

 Similarly, here are the same type of draw pattern history charts for Mega Millions, Powerball, Euro Millions and Lotto America;

 A broader outline of Draw Pattern Mathematics (DPM) includes:

 Probability, Statistics, Combinatorics and the Law of Large numbers are used to determine Lotto Mathematics Model Structures

 Lotto Mathematics Models are known as Probability Reports